Rapido (comics): Fictional character biography

 Rapido subsequently travels to the United States to attend a crime lord summit that is being held in Manhattan Tower.
 When the Punisher infiltrates the building, Rapido and the other criminals attempt to ambush him, only for the Punisher to reveal that he has a dead man's switch that can activate a semtex bomb that will demolish Manhattan Tower.
 In the chaotic scrimmage that follows, the Punisher headlocks Rapido, jams a handgun into his mouth, and orders him to open fire on the other criminals, who are forced to shoot Rapido.

 Rapido survived the gunfire and the Punisher blowing up Manhattan Tower, dug himself out of the rubble, and re-allied with Chauffard.
 With the help of the Architect, Chauffard attempts to reestablish the Chunnel plan, and instructs Rapido to assassinate Morgan Sinclair, Jack Oonuk, and Outlaw, who fake their deaths with the assistance of the Punisher.
 When the Punisher and his accomplices attack the Chunnel operation, Rapido is left bedridden with numerous broken bones after being hit by a train while fighting the Punisher.

 Years later, Rapido is reluctantly hired by the French government to help patrol France's borders, the country having become a hotspot destination for super powered American immigrants in light of the events of Civil War.

 During the Fear Itself storyline, terrorists hire Rapido to obtain information pertaining to France's nuclear weapons arsenal through an ancillary Ministry of Defense ops room that is hidden beneath a Marseille cathedral.
 Rapido obtains the intel, sends it to his employers, and is then defeated by Black Widow and Peregrine.

 Rapido next appears antagonizing Captain America and Iron Man as a member of the latest incarnation of Batroc's Brigade.

 A Rapido Life Model Decoy is later shown among an army of hero and villain-based LMDs that the Chameleon had created using an abandoned S.H.I.E.L.D. program called Project: Doppelganger.

 Powers and abilities

-Along with the training he received while apart of the French Foreign Legion, Rapido also has a chain gun in place of a right arm.
+Along with the training he received while a part of the French Foreign Legion, Rapido also has a chain gun in place of a right arm.
 The gun is capable of firing bullets, grenades and lasers, and can be used as both a bludgeoning weapon and a battering ram.